ai/autoprefixer-rails/README.md

 ```

 You can use it with CSS, SCSS, Sass, LESS or Stylus, because the Assets Pipeline
-has a nice architecture cascade filters.
+has a nice architecture for cascade filters.

 Sponsored by [Evil Martians](http://evilmartians.com/).